jhoelzel/jhoelzel.github.io/_posts/2022-02-18-opsgenie-prometheus-europe.md

 ---
 layout: post
 title: Configuring Opsgenie in the EU
-subtitle: or how I almost cired because I was using the wrong API
+subtitle: or how I almost cried because I was using the wrong API
 categories: monitoring
 tags: [kubernetes, opsgenie, monitoring, prometheus]
 ---